swanson/triplico/README.md

 #tripli.co

-A video sharing app for groups of three people.
+A video sharing app for groups of three.

 Built with Sinatra, ActiveRecord, Bootstrap and Flat-UI.